Pastor Jon Discusses His Preaching Style and Approach

 I just returned from a 4 day conference in Vancouver (Regent College) on preaching.
 Among other things, it gave me time to reflect on my chosen style of sermon preparation.

 I have always preferred preaching through Bible books or large sections of the scriptures over a period of several months or more.
-Currently, we are in last year (2009) of a six-year schedule to preach through the whole Bible–all 66 books.
+I tried to alternate Old Testament and New Testament, but include references to both in each sermon.

 This style I prefer is called expository preaching.
 “Exposit” means, in short, to “explain,” which is what we try to do- Explain and apply the Bible.
 This is different than the increasingly popular “topical” sermons in that with expository preaching the preacher begins with the text (a Bible passage or chapter or book), and then seeks to hear God’s voice and message for the congregation from, through, and within that chosen text.